taw10/starlet/README.md

      #:fade-down 3)
 ```

-Mult-part cues are supported.
+Multi-part cues are supported.
 Simply specify the fade parameters and which fixtures should be in the part:

 ```
 (cue 64